Two people fall ill in restaurant in poison attack city: UK police

-LONDON (Reuters) - Two people fell ill on Sunday when eating in a restaurant in Salisbury, the English city where former Russian agent Sergei Skripal and his daughter Yulia were poisoned in March, police said.
+LONDON (Reuters) - Two people fell ill on Sunday while eating at a restaurant in Salisbury, the English city where former Russian agent Sergei Skripal and his daughter Yulia were poisoned in March, police said.

+In a statement, Wiltshire Police said there was nothing to suggest the incident at the Prezzo restaurant involved the nerve agent Novichok, and that it was not clear whether a crime had been committed.
+Enquiries were continuing, police said.

+One of the two people taken ill at the restaurant is Russian, Sky News said, citing sources. bit.ly/2QzW4W8

-Police were called to the Prezzo restaurant in the evening in response to a “medical incident” involving a man and a woman, Wiltshire Police said in a statement.
+Officers were called to Prezzo in the evening in response to a “medical incident” involving a man and a woman, Wiltshire Police said, adding that the restaurant and surrounding roads were cordoned off as a precautionary measure.

-“As a precautionary measure, the restaurant and surrounding roads have been cordoned off while officers attend the scene and establish the circumstances surrounding what led them to become ill,” it said.

-Britain has said Russian officers used the nerve agent Novichok to attack the Skripals.
+Britain has said Russian officers used Novichok to attack the Skripals.
 The Kremlin has denied any involvement.

 Police have said a nerve toxin had been left on the front door of the Skripals’ home.
 They were found slumped in Salisbury city center after visiting the Bishop’s Mill pub and Zizzi, another Italian restaurant.